-The Pension Advance Option is available to members who are fully insured under Social member's retirement allowance with benefits receivable from Social Security.
+The Pension Advance Option is available to members who are fully insured under Social Security for the purpose of coordinating a member's retirement allowance with benefits receivable from Social Security.
 It is not available to disability retirees or members who elect Option 2, 3 or 4.
 The allowance is increased prior to age 62 and then reduced after 62 by amounts which have equivalent actuarial values.
 The automatic 65% continuance for eligible spouses of members who elect the Pension Advance Option is based on the unmodified allowance the member would have received if the member had not elected the option.